 Part of our job is to study all these sources and know the ins and outs of the prevailing wage law.
 So, if you are working on a government-funded job (like one involving roads or sidewalks or public buildings or infrastructure) and not getting the right prevailing wage rate for your work, get in touch for a free consultation.
 If we take your case, we only get paid via the other side, not from you.

-If you are an employee who thinks he may be being deprived prevailing wage pay, you can call us at the number above or just email us at email@example.com for a free review.
+If you are an employee who thinks he or she may be being deprived prevailing wage pay, you can call us at the number above or just email us at firstname.lastname@example.org for a free review.